olivierfriard/boris_app_docs/index.rst

 .. image:: independent_variables.png
    :scale: 50%

-* Click the **Start observation** button
+* Press the **Start observation** button

 You will obtain a screen with buttons corresponding to behaviors defined in your project.
-You can click on it to code behaviors.
+You can press it to code behaviors.
 The event time will be recorded in your observation.

 If behavioral categories are defined in your project, the behaviors will be grouped by category and buttons will be colored.